-It has witnessed natural deaths, accidental deaths, murders and mysteries—many of which still remain unsolved to this very day.
+It has witnessed natural deaths, accidental deaths, murders and mysteries—many of which still are unsolved to this very day.
 For example, the victims of Vancouver’s first triple homicide, the Pauls family, had their autopsies performed here in 1958, and despite many compelling theories, their killer or killers have yet to be found.

 A year later, in 1959, Errol Flynn’s body was brought here after he reportedly took Demerol to relieve back pain at Glen Gould’s uncle’s penthouse in the West End.
-Gould was a doctor and gave the medicine to Flynn, of course, hoping to relieve his pain.
+Gould was a doctor and gave the medicine Flynn, of course, hoping to relieve his pain.
 Instead, Flynn went down to rest in a room and never woke up.
 The Coroner’s report listed the death as “Myocardial infarction; fatty degeneration of the liver; partial cirrhosis of the liver and diverticulosis of the colon,”—all findings that led McDonald to deem the death “as having been due to natural causes.”

 Just next to the morgue, thousands of inquests took place in the Coroner’s Courtroom too—each seeking to answer the essential question famously posed by McDonald during his proceedings:

 “We have been inquiring to the best of our abilities into the circumstances of someone’s death.
 That person cannot, of course, be with us today in this courtroom.
 But, if he, or she, could be present, he would surely want to ask us one very simple and important question, ‘How come I’m dead?’ … If you can find the answer, maybe we can prevent a needless death in the future.”—Judge Glen McDonald from his book, How Come I’m Dead?